JCR-UK

 Rabbi Shaya Gourarie

 Rabbi Gourarie (m.
 Mushky) was born and raised in Detroit, Michigan, hailing from a family of Jewish educators.
 He graduated from Detroit's Chabad Yeshivah, moving on to the Rabbinical College of America and further advanced study at the Chabad Lubavitch international headquarters in New York.
 Rebbetzen Mushky grew up within Michigan's Russian-Jewish community and completed her studies in Israel.
 Among other roles, she has worked for Chabad in Anchorage, Alaska.
 In March 2023 it was announced that Rabbi and Rebbetzen Gourarie would be joining Chabad Lubavitch Brighton, focusing on the expansion of activities in Worthing and elsewhere in West Sussex, as well as cheder and other activities for young people.
-(Jewish Chronicle report of 2 March 2023.)
+(JC report of 2 March 2023.)

 Rabbi Nathan Granevitz

 (d.
-2000)
+11 September 2000)

 Rabbi Granevitz (m.
 Zipporah) was born in Bnei Brak during the British Mandate of Palestine and obtained semicha at a Bnei Brak Yeshiva in 1957.
 He also qualified in law at Bar Ilan University and practiced in the Rabbinical courts in Israel, as well as working as a journalist and religious educator.
 He moved to Britain and served as rabbi to the Belfast Hebrew Congregation (1983-1988).
 In 1988 he returned to Israel where he died in Petach Tikvah.
 (Research by Steven Jaffe.)